mui/material-ui/docs/data/material/experimental-api/css-theme-variables/overview.md

 });
 ```

-**Theme CSS variables**: the styling leans toward cascading and specificity by using the appropriate selector which lets you prevent the [dark-mode SSR flickering](https://github.com/mui/material-ui/issues/27651).:
+**CSS theme variables**: the styling leans toward cascading and specificity by using the appropriate selector which lets you prevent the [dark-mode SSR flickering](https://github.com/mui/material-ui/issues/27651).:

 ```js
 extendTheme({